CoreMedia/coremedia-globallink-connect-integration/website/dev/release/steps/00-introduction.md

 CMCC v12.2406.0.0 and CMCC v12.2412.0.0.

 :::info INFO: Deploy Documentation from Main
-All documentation updates must eventually go to the `origin/main` branch, as `gh-pages` will be only deployed from that branch.
+Only documentation updates on `origin/main` branch will eventually be deployed to `gh-pages`, thus, published.
+For subsequent maintenance releases, the corresponding documentation is only updated within the repository sources.
 :::

-:::warning WARNING: Stick to CMCC Release Order Approvals done on a given branch like `origin/main` must be performed in the same order as releases in the CMS.
-Thus, if you happen to have a delay in your approval process, and `2412.0.0` as well as `2506.0.0` need to be approved, you must strictly stick to first approving `2412.0.0`.
+:::warning WARNING: Stick to CMCC Release Order Approvals done on a given branch like `origin/main` should be performed in the same order as releases in the CMS.
+Thus, if you happen to have a delay in your approval process, and `2412.0.0` as well as `2506.0.0` need to be approved, you should stick to first approving `2412.0.0`.

+If you deviate from this, you must ensure to skip merging a created `maintenance/2412.x` branch to `origin/main`.
 :::